 Anchored off Al Dhubab

 Then something strange.
-The interpreter told me they were all very proud that I’d named our boat after the capital city of their country.
+The interpreter told me they were all really proud that I’d named our boat after the capital city of their country.
 I suddenly twigged… the capital of Yemen was Sanaa, Sänna herself was sitting serenely on anchor not a quarter of a mile away.

 Al Dhubab to Aden

 Over the next couple of days we received a daily supply of fresh baked bread, some not particularly fresh fruits and various other offerings like papaya juice.
 The interpreter, Mohammad, came often and we sat and talked about England, how he’d learned English at school and how the British were still admired from the colonial days in Aden.
-There was still a proud statue of queen Victoria in Aden, he told us, which was still meticulously cleaned every day.
-After we’d fully rested, been thoroughly excepted by the villagers of Al Dhubab and the military personnel of the local army outpost we pulled up our anchor to finally head for Aden.
+There was still a proud statue of Queen Victoria in Aden, he told us, which was still meticulously cleaned every day.
+After we’d fully rested, been thoroughly excepted by the villagers of Al Dhubab and the military personnel of the local army outpost, we pulled up our anchor to finally head for Aden.

 I had a score to settle with the skipper of Pipedream 9.

 Dave.
 Yemen, 2008.